fp7mplane/protocol-ri/doc/protocol-spec.md

 Here, we consider a client speaking to both an exporter and a collector via a client-initiated connection.
 The client first receives an export capability from the exporter (with verb `measure` and with a protocol identified in the `export` section) and a collection capability from the collector (with the verb `collect` and with a URL in the `export` section describing where the exporter should export).
 The client then sends a specification to the exporter, which matches the schema and parameter constraints of both the export and collection capabilities, with the collector's URL in the `export` section.

 The exporter initiates export to the collector using the specified protocol, and replies with a receipt that can be used to interrupt the export, should it have an indefinite temporal scope.
 In the meantime, it sends data matching the capability's schema directly to the collector.

+## Error Handling in mPlane Workflows

+Any component may signal an error to its client or supervisor at any time by sending an exception message.
+While the taxonomy of error messages is at this time left up to each individual component, exceptions should be used sparingly, and only to notify components and clients of errors which may require external human intervention to correct.

+Specifically, components in component-initiated workflows should not use the exception mechanism for common error conditions (e.g., device losing connectivity for small network-edge probes) -- specifications sent to such components are expected to be best-effort.
+Exceptions should also not be returned for specifications which would normally not be delayed but are due to high load -- receipts should be used in this case, instead.
+Likewise, specifications which cannot be fulfilled because they request the use of capabilities that were once available but are no longer should be answered with withdrawals.

+Exceptions *should* always be sent in reply to messages sent to components or clients which cannot be handled due to a syntactic or semantic error in the message itself.

 # The Role of the Supervisor